browserengineering/book/book/scheduling-and-threading.md

 By analogy with web pages that don't `preventDefault` a scroll, is it a good idea to try to optimistically move style and layout off the main thread for cases when JavaScript doesn't force it to be done otherwise?
-Maybe, but even setting aside this problem there are unfortunately other sources of forced style and layout.
+Maybe, but even setting aside JavaScript APIs, there are unfortunately *even more* sources of forced style and layout.
 One example is our current implementation of `click`.
 The first line of this method forces a layout:

 ``` {.python}
 class Tab: